-The collective investment company (sociedade de investimento) may be self-managed or have appointed a third party as their manager, which must be a duly authorised investment fund manager.
-Participants in these collective investment companies will hold shares (ações).
+The collective investment company (sociedade de investimento coletivo) may be self-managed or may appoint a third party as its manager, which must be a duly authorised investment fund manager.
+Participants in these collective investment companies will hold shares (acces).